hypermodern-python/website/docs/chapter02.md

 ![verne-capsule]

 In the Poetry environment,
-all installed packages are pinned to specific versions by the `poetry.lock` file.
+all installed packages are pinned to specific versions by virtue of the `poetry.lock` file.
 Checks in the Poetry environment are therefore guaranteed to use the same package versions, no matter if they run on your machine, that of a fellow developer, or in CI.
-This is good, because it makes the checks more reproducible and deterministic.
+This is a good thing: it makes the checks more reproducible and deterministic.

 By comparison, consider our Nox session for `pytest`: